XanaduAI/MrMustard/doc/development/development_guide.rst

   - Once the test suite is finished, a **code coverage report** will be generated on `Codecov <https://codecov.io/gh/XanaduAI/MrMustard>`_.
-This will calculate the percentage of Mr. Mustard covered by the test suite, to ensure that all new code additions are adequately tested.
+This will calculate the percentage of Mr Mustard covered by the test suite, to ensure that all new code additions are adequately tested.

   - Finally, the **code quality** is calculated by